dimitri-nicolo/calico/_includes/v2.2/cnx-mgr-install.md

    `Service` object named `cnx-manager` as needed.

 1. Create a secret containing a TLS certificate and the private key used to sign it.
-The following command uses a self-signed certificate and key that should be present as part of your Kubernetes deployment to get you started.
+The following commands use a self-signed certificate and key found in many Kubernetes deployments for a quick start.

 {% if include.init == "openshift" %}